Terms and conditions of Pocket Pal

 Use the equipment for contacting Forestcare when assistance is required in an emergency (for example, ill-health, accident, home care request or other genuine emergency).

 Be responsible for charging the device so it has sufficient power to be used.
-If the user is not able to perform this task then another responsible adult must ensure the device is charged at all times.
+If the user is not able to perform this task then another responsible adult must make sure the device is charged at all times.